 DOC Second Reservoir

-Construction phase is commencing.
+Construction phase is underway.

 The City of Monroe 2015 Comprehensive Plan identifies the need for a second reservoir on the Department of Correction's (DOC) property to meet fire flow requirements.
 The new reservoir will be located near the existing 750,000 gallon reservoir and will be of similar size and height.